EGI-Federation/documentation/content/_index.md

 Welcome to EGI documentation.

 {{% notice warning %}}
-Please note that this documentation is at an early stage and a work in progtress.
+Please note that this documentation is at an early stage and is a work in progress.
 This is not (yet) an official source of documentation.
 {{% /notice %}}